Parameterisation space for Cornell potential in a QCD potential model: Introduction

-In this work, we put forward some comments on the perturbation theory of choosing the linear part of the Cornell potential as perturbation and provide parameterisation space for the strong coupling constant $\alpha_{s}$ and the constant shift $c$.
 The paper is organized as follows, in the section $2$, we describe the Cornell potential and its parameters.
-In Section $3$ we describe the QCD potential model with linear part as perturbation.In section $4$ we discuss the constraints on the strong coupling constant $\alpha_{s}$ and $c$.
+In Section $3$, we describe the QCD potential model with linear part as perturbation.
+In section $4$, we discuss the constraints on the strong coupling constant $\alpha_{s}$ and $c$.
+Section $5$ contains the conclusions.